Secret Service Cracking Down On Credit Card Skimmers At Gas Stations

 “They’re easy to create, they’re easy to deploy and they can get a lot of stolen credit card data very quickly and they [criminals] don’t even have to go back and retrieve the skimmer,” O’Neill explained, per the NBC News report.

-The agency further detailed that around 200 skimmers have been recovered nationwide as soon as the Thanksgiving initiative took off and it has so far prevented nearly $6 million dollars in fraud.
+The agency further detailed that around 200 skimmers have been recovered nationwide as soon as the Thanksgiving initiative took off and it has so far prevented nearly $6 million in fraud.

 But despite the crack down, some holiday travelers have had a tough time with these skimmers.
 Per the report, a man named Steven Plake, who was travelling to Fulshear, Texas, became a victim of the ongoing credit card information theft.